Brother Jack at the Jazz Workshop Live!

 Brother Jack at the Jazz Workshop Live! is a live album by organist Jack McDuff recorded in San Francisco in 1963 and released on the Prestige label.

 Reception

 Allmusic awarded the album 3 stars and its review by Stewart Mason states, "McDuff is firmly in control of the set all the way.
 His organ playing can seem almost clichéd to the soul-jazz novice, until one realizes that these riffs became soul-jazz clichés because so many lesser players immediately copped his licks.
 Here, one can hear them from the source, and it's an eye-opening experience".

+Vas Dis was covered by UK rock band Wishbone Ash on their second album Pilgrimage.
+A live version exists from a BBC recording and can be seen on youtube.